⇒ Gain a nationally recognised qualification or statement of attainment (RTO # 41365)

 Having industry experience is really important and it gives you the best chance at securing a job once you have finished your studies.
 Our work placement partners agree and therefore, will assist you to get this experience as part of your studies through work placement.

 We have secured opportunities at travel agencies, visitor information centres, events businesses and cafes to ensure you get this practical experience.
-It will compliment the theory component of your studies and help you gain employment in the industry.
+It will compliment the theory component of your online learning and help you gain employment in the industry.

 Similarly, if you currently work in the industry you do not need to do further hours of work placement.
 Therefore, the amount of study required to complete your qualification may also be reduced.
 Get in touch today to discuss your prior learning (including on-the-job learning and assessment of current skills).